 (Routledge, 2nd edition 2010)

-Alan’s first book became the top bestseller in its category on Amazon.com even though it was released late in the year.
-Completely updated for the new edition (with a new publisher) in 2010, Believing Cassandra was long used as an introductory coursebook at universities and was purchased in bulk by companies and government agencies for employee training programs.
-Paul Hawken called the book a “neurotransmitter” that helps readers make the connections between sustainability, their professional work, and their own lives.
-It achieved Alan’s initial goal for the book: inspiring more people around the world to begin working on building a sustainable future.
+Alan’s first book became an instant Amazon bestseller in its category upon its release in 1999 and was translated into several languages.
+Mixing easy-to-digest scientific explanations with moving personal diary entries, the book captured the attention of leaders and changemakers in widely varying organisations, from the US Army to the United Nations Environment Program.
+Updated for a second edition (with a new publisher) in 2010, Believing Cassandra was long used as an introductory coursebook at universities and was purchased in bulk by companies and government agencies for employee training programs.
+Paul Hawken called the book a “neurotransmitter” that makes connections between sustainability, science, professional work, and people’s own lives.
+According to many readers, it also achieved Alan’s stated goal for the book: to inspire more people around the world to begin working on building a sustainable future.
 READ MORE

 2012 – Life Beyond Growth: Alternatives and complements to GDP as a measure of progress